-It is now abundantly proved that the Spirochæta (or Treponema) pallida of Schaudinn is the actual cause of syphilis, and the diagnosis of this disease by the recognition of the causative agent is now practicable in some cases.
-The organism is a spirochæte, in shape resembling a spirillum, but probably of animal nature (i.e., a protozoon).
-It is very small, or rather very narrow, and stains with great difficulty: it is this fact which has led to its having been overlooked previously.
+During the current year (1905) a vast amount of work has been done on the etiology of syphilis, and it really appears as though the cause of the disease has been discovered at last.
+Nearly a thousand articles have already been published on the subject since Schaudinn's announcement of his discovery, and the majority of the writers have found the spirochæte which he described in syphilis and in no other disease.
+At present it cannot be said that the matter is fully proved, or that the discovery of the organism in question justifies an absolute diagnosis of syphilis.
+But it arouses a presumption which almost amounts to a certainty, and I think very few who have worked with the spirochæte would hesitate in their own minds as to the diagnosis of a case in which the organism had been definitely identified.
+It is a spirochæte-i.e., an organism which has a spiral form, and is probably of animal rather than of vegetable nature.
+It is very small, or rather very narrow, and stains with great difficulty; it is thick, a fact which has led to its having been overlooked previously.
 In length it is about equal to the diameter of a red corpuscle, either more or less; it is made up of about eight or ten close-set curves, and it has sharp ends.
 These facts are very important, for there are numerous spirochætes somewhat similar in appearance, which are frequently found in ulcers of all sorts, in the mouth, etc., and which have no doubt been frequently mistaken for Schaudinn's organism (Spirochæta pallida).
 The main difference is that in the other common spirochætes (one of which, the commonest, is called S. refringens, and is closely allied to, or identical with, that of Vincent) the curves are wider.
-For example, if we found two spirochætes exactly as long as a red corpuscle is wide, and in one there were eight complete curves and in the latter only three or four, the former would probably be pallida, the latter refringens (Plate V.).
+For example, if we found two spirochætes exactly as long as a red corpuscle is wide, and in one there were eight complete curves and in the latter only three or four, the former would be pallida, the latter refringens (Plate V.).
 The former is also said to look stiffer and to be less easily bent.
 The staining reactions are different in the two cases, refringens being stained, though not deeply, with borax-methylene blue or dilute carbol fuchsin, whilst the latter is not.

 Method.-The examination may be carried out on scrapings from a supposed chancre, secondary ulcer, condyloma, etc.; on juice obtained from an enlarged lymphatic gland by puncture with a hypodermic needle; on the blood expressed from a secondary rash after puncture of the skin, or, according to some authors, in fluid from a blister raised on or near a lesion of such a rash.
 It appears to be especially abundant in the pemphigoid rashes of hereditary syphilis.
-It is very rarely found in gummata or in any tertiary lesion.
+It has never been found in gummata or in any tertiary lesion.